khargreaves/wildberrywood-web/little-explorers.md

   head-img: images/img_7473.jpg
 ---

-Little Explorers is a Forest School style group for preschool children and their carers.
+Little Explorers is a Forest School style group for toddlers and preschool children and their carers.
 We read stories, sing songs, do nature based activities, and have plenty of time for free play in the woods.